sudar/Arduino-Makefile/README.md

 ## Usage

-Download a copy of this repo somewhere in your system or install it through a package.
+Download a copy of this repo somewhere to your system or install it through a package.

 Sample makefiles are provided in the `examples/` directory.
 E.g. [Makefile-example](examples/MakefileExample/Makefile-example.mk) demonstrates some of the more advanced options, whilst [Blink](examples/Blink/Makefile) demonstrates the minimal settings required for various boards like the Uno, Nano, Mega, Teensy, ATtiny etc.